Model Predictive Control with Environment Adaptation for Legged Locomotion: Abstract

 \section{Abstract}

-Re-planning in legged locomotion is crucial to track a given set-point while adapting to the terrain and rejecting external disturbances.
-In this work, we propose a real-time \gls{nmpc} tailored to a legged robot for achieving dynamic locomotion on a wide variety of terrains.
-We introduce a mobility-based criterion to define an \gls{nmpc} cost that enhances the locomotion of quadruped robots while maximizing leg mobility and staying far from kinematic limits.
-Our \gls{nmpc} is based on the real-time iteration scheme that allows us to re-plan online at $25\,\mathrm{Hz}$ with a time horizon of $2$ seconds.
-We use the single rigid body dynamic model defined in the center of mass frame that allows to increase the computational efficiency.
+Re-planning in legged locomotion is crucial to track the desired user velocity while adapting to the terrain and rejecting external disturbances.
+In this work, we propose and test in experiments a real-time \gls{nmpc} tailored to a legged robot for achieving dynamic locomotion on a variety of terrains.
+We introduce a mobility-based criterion to define an \gls{nmpc} cost that enhances the locomotion of quadruped robots while maximizing leg mobility and improves adaptation to the terrain features.
+Our \gls{nmpc} is based on the real-time iteration scheme that allows us to re-plan online at $25\,\mathrm{Hz}$ with a prediction horizon of $2$ seconds.
+We use the single rigid body dynamic model defined in the center of mass frame in order to increase the computational efficiency.
 In simulations, the \gls{nmpc} is tested to traverse a set of pallets of different sizes, to walk into a V-shaped chimney, and to locomote over rough terrain.
-We demonstrate the effectiveness of our \gls{nmpc} with the mobility feature that allowed IIT's $87.4\, \mathrm{kg}$ quadruped robot HyQ to achieve an omni-directional walk on flat terrain, to traverse a static pallet, and to adapt to a repositioned pallet during a walk in real experiments.
+In real experiments, we demonstrate the effectiveness of our \gls{nmpc} with the mobility feature that allowed IIT's $87\, \mathrm{kg}$ quadruped robot HyQ to achieve an omni-directional walk on flat terrain, to traverse a static pallet, and to adapt to a repositioned pallet during a walk.